 - All course PDFs are downloadable allowing lifetime access

-- James Walker, BSc Hons Physiotherapy, PGCert Medical Diagnostic Ultrasound: James is the Service Development Director and a Senior Physiotherapist at the Sheffield Climbing Clinic.
+- James Walker, BSc Hons Physiotherapy, PGCert Medical Diagnostic Ultrasound: James is a Senior Physiotherapist at the Sheffield Climbing Clinic.
 He qualified from Sheffield Hallam University with a BSc (Hons) degree in Physiotherapy in 2009.
-After qualifying, James quickly specialized in musculoskeletal physiotherapy and has worked in both the NHS and the private sector.
-He has a PGCert in Medical Ultrasound attained from the University of Derby meaning he is able to perform diagnostic ultrasound scans at the clinic.
+After qualifying, James quickly specialized in musculoskeletal physiotherapy and has worked in both the National Health Service and the private sector.
+He has a PGCert in Medical Diagnostic Ultrasound attained from the University of Derby.
 In his spare time James is a keen climber, climbing at the indoor walls in Sheffield as well as the Peak District on a regular basis.
-He has a specialist interest in treating climbing injuries and treats climbers on an almost daily basis at the clinic as well as consulting with climbers remotely all around the world.
+He has a specialist interest in treating climbing injuries and treats climbers on a daily basis at the clinic as well as consulting with climbers remotely all around the world.
 He attended the IFSC World Climbing Championships 2021 in Moscow and the IFSC European Climbing Championships in Munich 2022 as the GB Climbing team physiotherapist.

 - Jared Vagy, Doctor of Physical Therapy, Board Certified Orthopedic Clinical Specialist: Jared Vagy is a doctor of physical therapy with a focus on treating rock climbing injuries.
 In addition to his doctoral degree, he has completed a one-year residency in orthopedics and a one-year fellowship in movement science.
 He is the author of the Amazon #1 best-seller “Climb Injury-Free,” has published numerous articles on injury prevention and lectures on the topic internationally.
 Dr. Vagy is on the teaching faculty at the University of Southern California, one of the top doctor of physical therapy programs in the United States.
 He is a board-certified orthopedic clinical specialist and a certified strength and conditioning specialist.
 He is passionate about climbing and enjoys working with climbers of all ability levels, ranging from novice climbers to the top professional climbers in the world.